Beginner Backcountry Ski & Splitboard Tour – Breckenridge/Vail CO

 This beginner backcountry ski tour is a great time to try out new backcountry gear or demo/rent new equipment.
 Backcountry Babes offers a beacon, shovel, probe and backpack package for rent on a first-come, first-serve basis which you can reserve at checkout.
 For your convenience, your instructors will bring it to the field day for you.
-For additional gear rentals, we recommend Mountain Outfitters in Breckenridge or Alpine Quest in Edwards.
+For additional gear rentals, we recommend Mountain Outfitters in Breckenridge or Alpine Quest in Edwards, or REI in Dillon.

 FLY: To Denver and take a shuttle or rental car to Breckenridge.

 DRIVE: To our trailheads in the Breckenridge area.
-Our touring location is typically Mt Baldy but it’s possible to meet at any of our other USFS permitted locations.
+Our touring location is typically Mt Baldy but we may meet at any of our other USFS permitted locations.
 If you are looking to book lodging, Dillon, Frisco, and Breck are all fairly central for this course.
-Exact touring location is weather and condition dependent.
-You will receive specific touring location information during our online evening session.
+Exact touring location is weather and condition dependent, so we won’t schedule our meeting location until the week of the course.
+You will receive specific touring location information and we’ll cover our touring plan during our online evening session.